cultureandempire/cultureandempire.github.io/cande.md

 There is still one unanswered question.
 What is the best form of government for a country that has warring communities, no middle class, and a history of violent politics?
 How does one solve a Haiti or a Congo-Kinshasa or an Angola?
 It seems painfully obvious that "elections" do not help, and have never helped.
 In these countries, the people are thinner and poorer than they were under previous dictatorships.

-Fake democracy and dictatorship is will have the same result: the looting of natural resources and the treasury, economic failure, suppression and flight of whatever remaining middle classes there are.
+Fake democracy and dictatorship will have the same result: the looting of natural resources and the treasury, economic failure, suppression and flight of whatever remaining middle classes there are.
 There have been a few "gentle dictatorships" that actually promoted commerce and the middle classes.
 They are so rare we can consider them outliers.
 There was Tito's Yugoslavia, Venezuela under Chavez, perhaps China.

 So what can the international community do when a country is unlucky?
 Would assassinating Hitler in 1929 have changed anything?
 The answer is no, it would have just created another martyr.
 Charismatic bandits are not that rare.
 How about foreign invasion and forced administration?
 It worked in Bosnia and failed in Haiti, Iraq, and Afghanistan.
 It's expensive, dangerous, and only makes sense as part of a smash-and-grab operation on the largest scale.
 It certainly doesn't fix broken countries.